ec-idds/1101-F20-Class-Notes/README.md

 # Wednesday 16 September 2020

+##  Variable "Scope"
-* Variable "Scope" - where a variable is visible/usable
+* Scope is where a variable is visible/usable
 * Global - variables are created outside of any functions or other code blocks
 * Local - variables are created in, and only accessible in, a particular function
 	* only exist in the body they're created in
 	* only exist DURING THE CALL they're created in
 	* ==> these variables don't remeber anything between function calls

 I'm skipping Example 5.7 you can do that on your own